The average cost of a gazebo is $5,088

 This article was updated using automation technology and thoroughly reviewed for accuracy by HomeAdvisor Editor Ryan Noonan.

 There are various common gazebo shapes, including octagonal, hexagonal, square, triangular, and oval.
 Less common shapes include L-shaped and dodecahedron.
-Each shape comes with specific price ranges, as shown below.
+Each shape has a specific price range, as shown below.

 Gazebo Shape | Average Cost Range |